triton-inference-server/backend/README.md

 request or not send any responses for a request.
 A backend may also send responses out-of-order relative to the order that the request batches are executed.
 Such backends are called *decoupled* backends.
-The decoupled backends use `ResponseFactory` object per request to keep creating and sending any number of responses for the request.
-For this kind of backend executing a single inference request typically requires the following steps:
+The decoupled backends use one `ResponseFactory` object per request to keep creating and sending any number of responses for the request.
+For this kind of backend, executing a single inference request typically requires the following steps:

 * For each request input tensor use TRITONBACKEND_InputProperties to